Procedure for the submission of Theses for Examination (PHD, PhDFA, MPhil, LLM (Research)

 Format of Electronic Submission

-The electronic version of the PRE viva thesis should be emailed by the department to pgsstaff@aber.ac.uk when the hard copy is submitted to the department.
-Acceptable formats include any University recognised electronic format .doc, .docx, .odt, .txt, .rtf, .pdf,.html).
-The file name of the thesis should appear as “ previva_thesis title_student name_submission date” (to a maximum of 255 characters ,abbreviations may be required).
+The electronic version of the PRE viva thesis should be uploaded to the BB submission link.
+Acceptable formats include any University recognised electronic format (.doc, .docx, .odt, .txt, .rtf, .pdf, .html).

 The body of the thesis should be in one file.
-The file must not exceed 10 MB.
-If the file exceeds this size please create a separate file for images or compress the file.
+The file must not exceed 100 MB.
+If the file exceeds this size, please create a separate file for images or compress the file.

-Additionally, all successful candidates must submit an electronic copy of the final version of the thesis to their department along with the hard copies.
-The final electronic version should be clearly labelled and the file name to include: “post viva final_thesis title_student name_date” (to a maximum of 255 characters; abbreviations may be required) and should be deposited along with the hard copy to Hugh Owen Library.
-An electronic version is required for harvesting of meta-data even in instances where the work is not placed in the Aberystwyth Research Portal.
+Additionally, all successful candidates must submit an electronic copy of the final version of the thesis to the BB submission link.
+The final electronic version should be clearly labelled and the file name to include: “post_viva_final_thesis_title_student_name_date” (to a maximum of 255 characters; abbreviations may be required).
+An electronic version is required for harvesting of meta-data even in instances where the work is not placed in the online research repository.

 -